groninge01/marit/_exercises/assignment.md

 Written by Jens

-It is a good book the fact that it's wrote out of different sights makes the book better.
-The story is also really good.
+Hello I'm Jens, what I found about this book is.
+The way it's wrote is fantastic and the story is beautiful but after a couple of pages I found it little bit boring.
+But the story and the meaning is nice.

 Written by marit